Google’s released its monthly Android 10 update for Pixel devices and some users are running into issues with the company’s latest firmware.

 The Android 11 update brings an assortment of changes and it’s worth a look if a) you want to try out new features and/or b) you’re dealing with major issues on Android 10.

-Pre-release software is typically riddled with issues, but it’s still worth a shot if your device is struggling on Android 10.
+Pre-release software is typically riddled with issues, but it’s still worth a shot if your device is really struggling on Android 10.

 For more on Android 11, take a look at our guide.